ipfs-inactive/blog/README.md

 CircleCI builds the static site, Pins it to our IPFS Cluster, and provides a preview link for review on the Gateway.
 Merges to to `master` does the same steps plus an update the DNSLink for the domain.

-1. `$ ipfs daemon`
-2. `$ make publish`
-   Now anyone who has the hash can access.
-3. Go to IRC: Use pinbot to liase with all of the other 8 gateways (planets: Uranus, Venus, etc) and make sure they have it pinned.
-So, like so:

-      `$ !pin <hash> <label>`

-  The label (it should be `blog`) can change, of course.
-This can sometimes take ages, because there is a pinbug that causes a hang.
-Pinbot will tell you when it succeeds.
-If it continually hangs, the gateway needs to restart.
-Pin @lgierth or @whyrusleeping and tell them that the pinning bug is bugging you, and have them zap it.
-Then try pinning again (it should work right away).

-4. `$ make publish-to-domain`

 It will take a few minutes for the DNS update to propagate.

 ### Translating 🌐✍️🖖